 Hangang Park

-A sprawling park situated along the Han River, Hangang Park is one of the top places to go in Seoul to get some fresh air and chill.
+Looking to get some fresh air and chill on your Seoul vacation?
+Hang out at Hangang Park.
 The park encompasses 12 separate parks along the banks of the Hangang River.
-Each offer varying recreational facilities like basketball courts, cycling paths, baseball fields, tennis courts, and soccer pitches.
+Each offers varying recreational facilities like basketball courts, cycling paths, baseball fields, tennis courts, and soccer pitches.

 For getting your sport on, Mangwon Hangang Park gives one of the park’s best selections of activities.
 For something a little more unique and daring, though, head down to Ttukseom Hangang Park.
 The oldest park in the system is the perfect place to enjoy waterskiing or windsurfing on the Han River.